openmrs/openmrs-module-appointmentscheduling/README.md

 openmrs-module-appointment
 ==========================

-Module for scheduling patient appointments
+Module for scheduling patient appointments and managing provider schedule.